Export Folder and Subfolder List to Excel (with Quick Steps)

 How to Show Folder and File Lists of a Certain Path in Excel

-Suppose we have a folder containing some .xlsx and .txt files.
-Now we will utilize our browser to show folder and file lists for a certain path.
+The Web browser can be used to show folder and file lists for a certain path.

 Sample folder containing file lists

-• Start with, opening the folder and copying the folder path.
+• Open the folder and copy the folder path.

 copying path for the selected folder

-• Then opening your web browser paste it into the Address bar and click the ENTER key.
+• Open the web browser and paste it in the Address bar and Press the ENTER

 Placing the folder path inside an address bar of a browser

-• Within a short time, you will get the file lists inside your browser.
+• The file lists will be displayed inside your browser.

-• Selecting all the lists press CTRL+C to copy.
+• Select the lists, press CTRL+C to copy.

 File list inside a browser

-• Opening your Excel workbook paste the copied list.
+• Open your Excel workbook and paste the copied list.

 Final result with file list from a certain path in excel